-L’Eixample Esquerra, Barcelona as a whole stretches right across the city centre and is a very popular neighborhood among both locals and visitors alike.
-L’Eixample, which means “the extension” in Catalan, is the upper part of Barcelona city center, and very different from the lower part, Ciutat Vella.
-Eixample is a perfect grid of lofty boulevards and building blocks of the exact same size.
-Many of the buildings in this area are designed in the famous Catalan Modernist style, and the neighborhood also has the highest concentration of Modernist buildings in the world.
+Esquerra de l’Eixample as a whole stretches right across the city centre and is a very popular neighborhood among both locals and visitors alike.
+L’Eixample, which means “the extension” in Catalan, is the upper part of Barcelona city center; and very different from the lower part, Ciutat Vella.
+Moreover Eixample is a perfect grid of lofty boulevards and building blocks of the exact same size.
+Many of the buildings in this area are designed in the famous Catalan Modernist style; but the neighborhood also has the highest concentration of Modernist buildings in the world.
 Considered one of the safest areas in Barcelona, L’Eixample contains a variety of fantastic restaurants, cafés, bars and nightclubs.

 L’Antiga Esquerra de l’Eixample

 The Avinguda de Roma highlights two sections of the left side of Barcelona’s Eixample.
-On the south, we find the oldest part of the district, which was built at the end of the 19th century, around the same time as the neo-Romanesque building currently housing Barcelona University in Plaça de la Universitat.
+On the south, we find the oldest part of the district, which was built at the end of the 19th century; around the same time as the neo-Romanesque building currently housing Barcelona University in Plaça de la Universitat.
 The Old Left Eixample district, L’Antiga Esquerra de l’Eixample, is characterized by its dynamic lifestyle full of commercial and leisure activities.
-It is also regarded as Barcelona´s most gay-friendly neighborhood, which explains all of the #Gaiexample tags on Instagram.
+It is also regarded as Barcelona’s most LGBTQI-friendly neighborhood, which explains all of the #Gaiexample tags on Instagram.

 La Nova Esquerra de l’Eixample

-El Parc de Joan Miró, one of the largest and nicest parks of Barcelona, is located in La Nova Esquerra de l’Eixample.
+El Parc de Joan Miró, one of the largest and nicest parks of Barcelona, is in La Nova Esquerra de l’Eixample.
 Besides enjoying the relaxing, local and cozy environment, you will also witness Miró’s renowned 22-metre high sculpture Dona i Ocell (Woman and Bird) here.
 Once you come to this area, the red amphitheater will definitely catch your eye.
 This famous building is the Arenas de Barcelona, which was once an old bullfighting arena and has since then been converted into a shopping mall.

 Where to eat in Esquerra de l’Eixample